-Since then I’ve studied at UC Berkeley’s Graduate School of Journalism, studied colony collapse disorder as a Middlebury Fellow in Environmental Journalism, co-edited a magazine called Meatpaper, and worked as a writer and researcher for a book of maps called Infinite City (and later Nonstop Metropolis, which is the first and only time that a essay that I wrote became a mural at the Queens Museum).
+I’ve studied at UC Berkeley’s Graduate School of Journalism, studied colony collapse disorder as a Middlebury Fellow in Environmental Journalism, co-edited a magazine called Meatpaper, and worked as a writer and researcher for a book of maps called Infinite City (and later Nonstop Metropolis, which is the first and only time that a essay that I wrote became a mural at the Queens Museum).
 I was a Knight Science Journalism Fellow at MIT and then a staff writer at Grist.org.
 Right now, I’m an editor at Sierra Magazine.

 I’ve reported on how cities work, how agriculture works, how our bodies work.
 To me, they’re all aspects of the same story – how we like to think things get done and how they actually get done.